Toric varieties of Loday's associahedra and noncommutative cohomological field theories: Algebraic structures of noncommutative cohomological field theories

 \section{Algebraic structures of noncommutative cohomological field theories}

 In this section, we adapt various definitions and results of \cite{DCV2013,GTV09,Get94,Get95} to the noncommutative case; the operad $\ncHyperCom$ of noncommutative hypercommutative algebras, or noncommutative cohomological field theories arises, in this setting, from homotopy theory of noncommutative Batalin--Vilkovisky algebras.
-We also consider the Koszul dual ns operad $\ncGrav$ of the operad $\ncHyperCom$, which provides us with a noncommutative version of the duality Gravity~--~HyperCommutative coming from the moduli spaces of curves with marked points.
+We also consider the Koszul dual ns operad $\ncGrav$ of the operad $\ncHyperCom$, which provides us with a noncommutative version of the duality between the gravity operad and the operad of hypercommutative algebras coming from geometry of the moduli spaces of curves with marked points.
 In the subsequent sections, we shall see that this new Koszul dual pair of ns operads is also the noncommutative algebraic counterpart of a remarkable geometric structure.